-- With their reference to a previous block, the blocks build a tree, rooted in the so called genesis block. - The PoW mechanism allows the block creator ("miner") to vary the nonce until a valid PoW is found.
-The difficulty is adjusted so that globally a block is found about every 10 minutes in expectation. - The primary goal of the PoW mechanism is to adjust the rate at which blocks are found in the network, giving the network time to synchronize on the latest block. - Finding a block allows the finder to impose changes in its local memory pool to all other nodes.
-Upon receiving a block, all nodes roll back any local changes since the previous block and apply the new block's changes.
+- With their reference to a previous block, the blocks build a tree, rooted in the so called genesis block. - The primary goal for using the PoW mechanism is to adjust the rate at which blocks are found in the network, giving the network time to synchronize on the latest block.
+Bitcoin sets the difficulty so that globally a block is created about every 10 minutes in expectation.

-6.2.
-BITCOIN
+20.2.
+BITCOIN 229